Kevin-Do/Kevin/_posts/2016-10-10-aztec-parking.md

 There will definitely problems that arise when our initial prototypes and implementations.
 Here are things we need to account for:

 * **Faculty Vehicles**:
-  * Problem:
-    * Vehicles that belong to administrators, teachers and faculty members cannot be distinguished from student cars.
+Vehicles that belong to administrators, teachers and faculty members cannot be distinguished from student cars.
 The only varying difference is the **green colored** permit whereas students have the **red colored** permit.
   * Short Term:
     * Parking capacities will simply have to reflect that open parking spots may or may not belong to faculty only. *ie*: **80% capacity** does not guarantee **20% of purely open student parking spots.**
   * Long Term:
     * Some parking lots have completely sectioned off faculty areas.
 Out of 8 floors, the bottom 3 floors may be entirely faculty only.
 This makes accounting for faculty cars completely doable if we plant **additional units** at those areas!
 {: .notice_danger}
-* **Faculty Vehicles**:
-    * Problem:
-      * Edge case vehicles like trailer, special equipment vehicles, and temporary service vehicles.

 * **Night Time**
-  * Problem:
-    * OpenCV image analysis may be faulty or impossible to operate at low light.
+OpenCV image analysis may be faulty or impossible to operate at low light.
   * Solutions:
     * Outfit our units with **night vision**.
 Our software may need to have configurations to automatically switch over to night vision at certain time periods.
 {: .notice_danger}